Documentation Scheme

 design:UI, UX, accessibilityComponent patterns, responsive layout

 Portability rule.
-Lessons files must never contain project-specific references.
-If you can't explain the lesson without naming a project file or feature, it belongs in knowledge/ instead.
+Learnings files must never contain project-specific references.
+If you can't explain the learning without naming a project file or feature, it belongs in knowledge/ instead.

 Optional Files